-Andrew Hallam is the international best-selling author of Millionaire Teacher, The Nine Rules of Wealth You Should Have Learned in School and Millionaire Expat: How To Build Wealth Living Overseas.
+Andrew Hallam is the international best-selling author of Balance: How to Invest and Spend for Happiness, Health and Wealth; Millionaire Teacher: The Nine Rules of Wealth You Should Have Learned in School and Millionaire Expat: How To Build Wealth Living Overseas.
 Profiled on such media as CNBC, and The Wall Street Journal, he's also the first person to have a #1 selling finance book on Amazon USA, Amazon Canada and Amazon UAE.
-He has written columns for The Globe and Mail, Canadian Business, MoneySense, Internaxx and AssetBuilder.
+He has written columns for The Globe and Mail, Canadian Business, MoneySense, Swissquote and AssetBuilder.
 Since 2016 he has spoken at businesses and international schools in over 30 different countries.

 My Personal Journey